Lithium: Extraction

-Lithium and its compounds were historically isolated and extracted from hard rock but by the 1990s mineral springs, brine pools, and brine deposits had become the dominant source.
-Most of these were in Chile, Argentina and Bolivia.
+Lithium and its compounds were historically isolated and extracted from hard rock.
+However, by the 1990s mineral springs, brine pools, and brine deposits had become the dominant source.
+Most of these were in Chile, Argentina and Bolivia and the lithium is extracted from the brine by evaporative processes.
 Large lithium-clay deposits under development in the McDermitt caldera (Nevada, United States) require concentrated sulfuric acid to leach lithium from the clay ore.

-By early 2021, much of the lithium mined globally comes from either "spodumene, the mineral contained in hard rocks found in places such as Australia and North Carolina" or from the salty brine pumped directly out of the ground, as it is in locations in Chile.
+By early 2021, much of the lithium mined globally came from either "spodumene, the mineral contained in hard rock formations found in places such as Australia and North Carolina" or from salty brine pumped directly out of the ground, as it is in locations in Chile, Argentina, and Arkansas.

 In Chile's Salar de Atacama, the lithium concentration in the brine is raised by solar evaporation in a system of ponds.
 The enrichment by evaporation process may require up to one-and-a-half years, when the brine reaches a lithium content of 6%.
-The final processing in this example is done near the city of Antofagasta on the coast where pure lithium carbonate, lithium hydroxide, and lithium chloride are produced from the brine.
+The final processing in this example is done in Salar del Carmen and La Negra near the coastal city of Antofagasta where pure lithium carbonate, lithium hydroxide, and lithium chloride are produced from the brine.

-Low-cobalt cathodes for lithium batteries are expected to require lithium hydroxide rather than lithium carbonate as a feedstock, and this trend favors rock as a source.

-The use of electrodialysis and electrochemical intercalation has been proposed to extract lithium compounds from seawater (which contains lithium at 0.2 parts per million).

-Developing Extraction Methods

-Other methods include geothermal brine water extraction and seawater lithium extraction.

-Geothermal lithium
+Direct Lithium Extraction (DLE) technologies are being developed as alternatives to the evaporitic technology long used to extract lithium salts from brines.
+The traditional evaporitic technology is a long duration process requiring large amounts of land and intensive water use, and can only be applied to the large continental brines.
+In contrast, DLE technologies are proposed to tackle the environmental and techno–economic shortcomings by avoiding brine evaporation.
+Some recent lithium mining projects in the United States are attempting to bring DLE into commercial production by these non-evaporative DLE approaches.

-One method for lithium extraction, as well as other valuable minerals, is to process geothermal brine water through an electrolytic cell, located within a membrane.
+One method of direct lithium extraction, as well as other valuable minerals, is to process geothermal brine water through an electrolytic cell, located within a membrane.

-Seawater Lithium

-Seawater contains a vast amount of lithium, albeit extremely dilute.
+The use of electrodialysis and electrochemical intercalation was proposed in 2020 to extract lithium compounds from seawater (which contains lithium at 0.2 parts per million).
 Ion-selective cells within a membrane in principle could collect lithium either by use of electric field or a concentration difference.
+In 2024, a redox/electrodialysis system was claimed to offer enormous cost savings, shorter timelines, and less environmental damage than traditional evaporation-based systems.